Robot-Inventor/stc-filter/README.md

 The Spam Tweets Compressor will retrieve the necessary data in this repository via CDN.

+## About Filters

+For an overview of filters and a description of each filter, see [Filter Description](docs/filter_description.md).

 ## Filter Format

 The filter data is in JSON format.
 For more information on the format, please refer to the [About Advanced Spam Detection](https://github.com/Robot-Inventor/spam-tweets-compressor/blob/main/docs/en/advanced_spam_detection.md) in the Spam Tweets Compressor repository.